 Western politicians have huffed and puffed about clamping down on offshore havens but in reality their collective breath would not have knocked over a little piggie's straw house let alone bastions of vested interest.
 It is thanks to investigative reporters, whistleblowers and unprecedented international media collaboration that the matter is being forced.

+The advocacy group Global Financial Integrity reports that illegal channelling of profits offshore cost developing countries nearly US$6 trillion between 2001 and 2010.
 As Facebook posters like to remind us, 1% of the world's population owns half the wealth and they like to hoard it.

 But finally things may be changing.
 We are being treated to the third major offshore data leak in as many years.
 The first was the Cayman Islands tax leak in 2013 that exposed a huge number of major figures worldwide as holding accounts in the tiny island - a British dependency - in secrecy.